23 C

 1 Killed, 1 Wounded in McDonald’s Shooting

-A shooting that began as a disturbance outside a fast-food restaurant left an 18-year-old Bethlehem resident dead and another person injured, according to authorities investigating the homicide in Allentown.
+A shooting that began as a disturbance outside a fast-food restaurant in Pennsylvania left an 18-year-old Bethlehem resident dead and another person injured, authorities said.

-Tymell Millan-Mason died from his injuries while hospitalized following the gunfire that erupted at the McDonald’s located at 1321 Union Boulevard on Friday night, May 15, 2026.
-The Lehigh County Coroner identified the victim on May 19, 2026.
+Tymell Millan-Mason died from his injuries after gunfire erupted outside the McDonald’s at 1321 Union Blvd. on May 15, 2026.
+The Lehigh County Coroner identified the victim on May 19.

 A Disturbance Turns Deadly

-Officers were dispatched to the McDonald’s at 1321 Union Boulevard at approximately 9:10 p.m. on Friday, May 15, after multiple callers reported shots fired.
-When patrol units arrived, they encountered a teenager on the ground with a gunshot wound and a second victim also hurt in the burst of gunfire.
+Officers were dispatched to the McDonald’s at about 9:10 p.m., May 15, after multiple callers reported shots fired.
+When officers arrived, they found a teenager suffering from a gunshot wound and another person injured.

-Officers immediately began administering first aid before Allentown EMS arrived to transport the wounded teen to a nearby hospital.
-Initial reports on May 16 indicated the victim was being treated for his injuries and was expected to survive.
+Officers administered first aid before Allentown Emergency Medical Services transported the wounded teen to a nearby hospital.
+Initial reports indicated he was expected to survive.

 Detectives say the initial investigation suggests the violence grew out of a disturbance outside the restaurant.
 Several shots were fired in rapid succession, and a firearm was later recovered from the scene.
 The current condition of the second person injured in the shooting has not been disclosed.